 new course will have more challenging trails so leave your cross bikes

-for missing items.
+not responsible for missing items.
 The course will be marked and marshaled.
-Early registration

 The Wilderness 101 was put on by Jim Bryant a proud member of the Millheim, PA community and Randy Moore who single-handedly invented Mountain Bikes in State College, PA.
 The event was run in conjunction with the already popular Coburn XC races.
 The event was a huge success because of the magic those gentleman were able to work; Jim with his community wide connections, and Randy with the industry specific connections.
 Over the winter I talked with Jim and Randy about continuing the event and they were both excited to hear that is was going to happen again.
 The Nittany Mountain Bike Association is on board to assist in with course preparation for the event.